duytuanvn/BSXLLAddin/README.md

 begin
 	//3.
 Add UDF function MySum()
 	fn := AFunctions.Add('MySum', @MySum);
-	fn.Function_help := 'The function returns the sum of a + b.';
+    //fn := AFunctions.Add('MySum', @MySum, True); //The third parameter is set to True, causing this UDF to run asynchronously.
+While the function is executing, #CALC! appears on the worksheet. fn.Function_help := 'The function returns the sum of a + b.';
 		//Add parameters to the function.
 	fn.Params.Add('A', 'Enter a number > 0');